Skip to main content

 Rank #1

-Alignment training reduces harmful responses overall in these examples; some groups see smaller changes.
+Safety training reduces harmful responses overall in these examples; some groups see smaller changes.

 What This Looks Like